EvaMaeRey/ggplot2-extension-cookbook/README.md

 on OOP and ggroto.

-Reader, I do think it is important for you to recognize that ggplot2 objects are not, of course the rendered plot, but rather a plot specification (of global data, aesthetic mapping, etc) that result from the declarations the user has made.
+Reader, I do think it is important for you to recognize that ggplot2 objects (i.e. p in p \<- ggplot(cars, aes(speed, dist)) + geom\_point()) are not, of course the rendered plot, but rather a plot specification (of global data, aesthetic mapping, etc) that result from the declarations the user has made.
 But I think you’ve probably made this realization very early on in your ggplot2 journey already.
 You know that the ggplot plot building syntax allows users to make changes to the overall plot *specification* incrementally.
 In other words the `+` operator allows us to modify the the ggplot2 object.
 And the ggroto system allows changes to the ggplot2 specification from outside the